 It was heart-warming to see their happy faces in the cold, however, I was also feeling a bit sad thinking about the incident at the praying platform.
-Some people might be too focused and too excited in getting their perfect sunrise shot that they couldn’t care less about anything else.
+Some people might be too focused and too excited about getting their perfect sunrise shot that they couldn’t care less about anything else.
 They were so proud and happy to show their perfect sunrise shot later on, unconscious about how they might have hurt someone’s feelings during the process.

 I wondered, if I also did this as I went through life–sometimes unconsciously, some other times carelessly.
 What is the actual price of a perfect sunrise shot?
 What is the actual price of ‘happiness’?
 How many people and feelings I have ‘hurt’ so I can be ‘happy’?

 I was reminded of a story told by a friend of mine one day–about him trying to climb up a mountain in East Nusa Tenggara with a group of friends and a local guide.
 “I wasn’t that fit to climb a mountain,” he told me, laughing.
 “So after a while, when everyone was still so energized, I told them that I might not be able to continue.
 I was so sad and disappointed in myself because really, I would love to get to the top and see the view from up there!”